All Products

 • If you access all data in a table or partition at the long-term storage tier once in six months, the sum of the data access fees and storage fees are the same as the storage fees of the data at the standard storage tier.

-Storage tiers can be mutually converted.
+Storage type can be mutually converted.
 The conversion does not negatively affect data access performance.

 Manual configuration

-For non-partitioned tables or partitions, you can manually specify the IA or long-term storage tier.
+For non-partitioned tables or partitions in partitioned tables, you can manually specify the IA or long-term storage tier.
 The setting takes effect immediately after manual configuration.

 Syntax